 Improve feeding stability before metal crushing

-Protect the metal crusher from heavy impact load
+Protect the metal crusher from heavy impact loads

 Increase output density after crushing